 - your employer’s Australian Business Number and payroll contact details, and

 - the date you would like your Paid Parental Leave period to start

 After the birth of your baby, you must submit the proof of birth or proof of adoption to complete your claim for a payment.
 Your hospital will give you a birth registration form after the birth of your baby.
 We suggest that you start this process prior and do as much as possible beforehand.

 To apply for a birth certificate, you will need to follow the process in your state or territory.

-Once you are registered, the app provides an easy way for you to track your Paid Parental Leave payments.
+Once you are registered, it provides an easy way for you to track your paid parental leave payments.
 It’s also useful to keep all your CRNs and family details in one place.
 The same app is also used to track your Child Care Subsidy.

 Written by the Circle In team.
 Our friends at Law Squared have reviewed this document to ensure it says the right things.
 It does not constitute legal advice however, and we recommend you seek specific advice tailored to your circumstances.